willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - need to get the group scratch directory tidied up...
     - keeping: individual BAMs, output vcfs
     - tossing: slice-wise vcfs, old figures, check-if-done dummy files/folders

+  - testing the effect of population as a covariate –
+  - testing for agreement between PLINK and R:fdrtool